-High-ranking experts from industry and research will be talking about key themes and the latest trends in in-company logistics held in forums right in the middle of the exhibition halls.
+High-ranking experts from industry and research will be talking about key themes and the latest trends in in-company logistics held in forums in the LogiMAT Arena.

 The emphasis will be very much on practical, successful solutions, thus giving maximum benefit to strategists and managers working in procurement, production, warehousing and dispatches.

 Official opening of the LogiMAT Trade Show

 by Michael Ruchty, Exhibition Director LogiMAT Stuttgart,

 EUROEXPO Messe- und Kongress-GmbH, Munich

 Exhibitors will be honored for their innovative products

 The ‘Best Product’ award will be given in three categories:

 - Identification, Packaging and Loading technology, Load securing

 Chaired by: Prof. Dr.-Ing.
 Johannes Fottner, Chair in Materials Handling, Material Flow, Logistics at the Dept. of Mechanical Engineering, Technical University of Munich